 I've always been fascinated by objects degraded by time and use - rusty truck boxes, scratched tools, bent signage, Boba Fett's helmet.
-Imperfect veneers that constantly change from the rigors of life.
-Chipped, scratched and faded but still useful.
-Each mark, gouge and dent tells a story, spins a yarn or becomes a fable because the truth is lost forever.
-As I get older, this ethos has become more personal - the dings and patinas we suffer through life create transcendent wisdom and insight.
-Paradoxically, it gives us an opportunity - consciously or not - to create myths, mysteries or alter the past because absolute truth is always in doubt.
+Imperfect veneers that constantly change under the rigors of life: chipped, scratched and faded but still useful.
+Each mark, gouge and dent tells a story, spins a yarn or becomes a fable because absolute truth, like the past, no longer exists.
+As I get older, this ethos is becoming more personal - the dings and patinas we suffer through life transcend wisdom and character creating 'new' beauty.
+Paradoxically, it gives us an opportunity - consciously or not - to create myths and mysteries.
 Our history is a story we tell ourselves.
-The work explores this concept in minimal forms, muted palettes and nature's input.
+The work explores this concept in minimal forms, muted palettes with nature's input.

 My work has a spiritual nod to the Japanese concept of 'wabi-sabi'.
 Simplistically it's a world view centered on the acceptance of transience and imperfection.
 The aesthetic is sometimes described as one of appreciating beauty that is "imperfect, impermanent, and incomplete" in nature.
 Author Richard Powell distills the belief through a western lens - "Wabi-sabi nurtures all that is authentic by acknowledging three simple realities: nothing lasts, nothing is finished, and nothing is perfect."